LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 # Season 2 - Rules & Format (Draft)

-> This document outlines league format and new rules for Season 2 **suggested**  by Melanore.
-These rules build upon the foundation established in Season 1 and incorporate feedback from the community, Staff, and Captains' Council.
-The finalization of the ruleset will be announced after Presidential elections, by the new President.

 > This document is still a DRAFT.

 ## 1. Introduction

 ### 1.1 Purpose
 LEAGUE7 provides a structured competitive environment for Harry Potter: Quidditch Champions players of all skill levels.
 Building upon our Season 1, Season 2 introduces several key enhancements including,
-- A three-tiered division structure (World Cup, Triwizard Cup, and House Cup),
+- A tiered division structure based on team historical performance and/or player skill level,
-- Refined roster management with division-specific regulations, and,
+- A more relaxed roster management system that allows teams to bring on new players at any point in the season.
 - A promotion/relegation system to ensure teams compete at appropriate skill levels.

 These guidelines establish the rules and framework to ensure fair competition while building a strong community that accommodates both highly competitive teams and those developing their skills.

 ### 1.2 Season Overview
 Season 2 introduces a division-based structure to enhance competitive balance and provide appropriate challenges for teams of varying skill levels.
 The season maintains its two-phase format:
-- O.W.L.s (Ordinary Wizarding Levels): Qualifying round using division-based round-robin format
+- O.W.L.s (Ordinary Wizarding Levels): Qualifying round using division-based round-robin or Swiss system format
 - N.E.W.T.s (Nastily Exhausting Wizarding Tests): Promotion/relegation tournaments between divisions

 ## 2. Season Timeline